Jump to accessibility statement Skip to content

 Engineering is a broad subject that equips you with a huge amount of skills, it also has a broad range of pathways within it so it's crucial to attend an Open Day and explore the specialisms further.

-At our Open Days, you'll be able to take a look around the School of Engineering, visit our labs and get hands-on with some of our exciting equipment.
+At our Open Days, you'll be able to take a look around our Engineering facilities, visit our labs and get hands-on with some of our exciting equipment.
 Within this, we often run taster sessions so you can see what it’s really like to study engineering of any kind at the University.

 We’ll support you